kairichard/zq/README.md

 ```
 Installing
 -------------
-Lace comes as a gem, so given you have ruby installed simply do the following
+ZQ comes as a gem, so given you have ruby installed simply do the following
 ```bash
 > gem install zq
 ```